 It is a new take on portrait photography mixing with photographic manipulation, which you can find how to create here.

 Photography is always split into two parts.
 Daytime and nighttime images.
-Each requires different camera settings, photographic gear and concepts.
+Each requires different camera settings, photographic gear, and photography project ideas.

 With day to night photography, you don’t need to choose.
-You can incorporate both at the same time.
+In this type of photography, you can incorporate both at the same time.

 First, pick a scene that has elements that would be interesting during the day and at night.
 Then, read our full day to night photography article on how to make it happen.